-Personal information is defined in section 4 of the PPIPA and is essentially any information or opinions about a person where that person's identity is apparent or can be reasonably ascertained.
+Personal information is defined in section 4 of the PPIP Act and is essentially any information or opinions about a person where that person's identity is apparent or can be reasonably ascertained.
 Personal information can include a person's name, address, family life, gender identification, sexual preferences, financial information, fingerprints and photos.

 There are some kinds of information that are not personal information, e.g. information about someone who has been dead for more than 30 years, information about someone that is contained in a publicly available publication, or information or an opinion about a person's suitability for employment as a public sector official.
-Health information is generally excluded here as it is covered by the Health Records and Information Privacy Act 2002, which does not apply to the LSC or the Commissioner.
+Health information is generally excluded here as it is covered by the Health Records and Information Privacy Act 2002 (NSW), which does not apply to the Council or Commissioner.
+However, health information is included in the definition of personal information for the purposes of the Council and Commissioner Data Breach Policy developed in accordance with Part 6A of the PPIP Act.3